 The prioritization framework helps the City understand where to start when implementing this plan.
 A higher ranked project indicates a higher pedestrian need, and also prioritizes projects that may be easier to implement based on lower cost and the ability to be completed as part of other existing Santa Clara projects.
-The framework scores recommended projects using the following six criteria:
+The framework scores recommended projects using the following six criteria: The prioritization process assigns a number value to all spot recommendations, curb ramp recommendations and sidewalk recommendations between 0 and 6 based on the criteria outlined in Table 1.

-- · Safety
+- Safety

-- · Pedestrian Comfort
+- Pedestrian Comfort

-- · Destination Accessibility
+- Destination Accessibility

-- · Public-Identified
+- Public-Identified

-- · Consistency with other Plans
+- Consistency with other Plans

 - Cost